pietro-foini/ISI-WFP/project/Symbolic Transfer Entropy/README.md

 We can obtain the matrix <img src="https://render.githubusercontent.com/render/math?math=\{T_{XY}\}">, which contains pairwise information about how each component in the system controls (or is controlled by) the others.
 The matrix <img src="https://render.githubusercontent.com/render/math?math=\{T_{XY}\}"> is asymmetric.

-The transfer entropy in this "discrete" case can be derived using conditional Shannon entropies by expanding the logarithm:
+The transfer entropy in this "discrete" case (or simply into its symbolized version) can be derived using conditional Shannon entropies by expanding the logarithm:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=T_{XY} = H(\hat{y}_{i %2B 1}|\hat{y}_{i}) - H(\hat{y}_{i %2B 1}|\hat{y}_{i}, \hat{x}_{i})">